The School takes equality and diversity very seriously and has done so consistently, for a long time under the leadership of several Heads of School.

 In 2010 we were awarded a Silver Athena SWAN award in recognition of our commitment to gender equality.

-You will be able to read our 2017 application and action plan for Gold Award status soon.
+Members of the School will be able to read our 2017 application and action plan for Gold Award status via Workspace soon.

 It has representation from academic, technical, research and administrative staff together with undergraduate and postgraduate students.
 You can view a full list of personnel involved with the 2017 Diversity and Inclusion committee, which contains links to their staff profiles.